Popular Libraries

 that holds the training data.

-# Add the latest bar to training data to ensure the model is trained with the most recent market data. def on_data(self, slice: Slice) -> None: if self._symbol in slice.Bars: self.training_data.Add(slice.Bars[self._symbol])
+# Add the latest bar to the training data to ensure the model is trained with the most recent market data. def on_data(self, slice: Slice) -> None: if self._symbol in slice.Bars: self.training_data.Add(slice.Bars[self._symbol])

 Predict Labels